Quantum stochastic convolution cocycles III: Strict extensions, tensor products and -structure maps

-Moreover $\varphi$ is necessarily strict, and $\pi$ is nondegenerate if and only if $\varphitilde (1) = 0$. \end{thm} \begin{proof} The first part is Theorem A6 of~\cite{QSCC2}.
-It implies that $\varphi$ is completely bounded and so, by Theorem~\ref{P.B}, $\varphi$ is strict.
+\begin{proof} The first part is Theorem A6 of~\cite{QSCC2}.
+This implies that $\varphi$ is completely bounded and so, by Theorem~\ref{P.B}, $\varphi$ is strict.
 After strict extension, the last part now follows by inspection. \end{proof}

-\begin{rems} It is easily seen that conversely, any map with such a block matrix representation is a $\chi$-structure map.
+We say that the $\chi$-structure map $\varphi$ is \emph{implemented} by the pair $(\pi, \xi)$.
+Note the following alternative expression: